Introduction

 - Determine the consumption model most suited for your organization.

 - Establish a GitOps-based workflow for application teams.
-This should map to your existing organizational git repository standards.
+Map this to your existing organizational git repository standards.

 - Branching strategy: Decide on the branching strategy for managing environments.